jungomi/swiss-language-model/README.md

 # Swiss Language Model

-A language model for Swiss German.
+A language model for Swiss German based on [Huggingface/Transformers][huggingface-transformers].

 Using [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding][arxiv-bert] pre-trained on [cased German text by Deepset.ai][bert-german], which included: